The Wash Podcast: Handwashing Education & Hand Hygiene in K-12 Schools

 Welcome to The Wash, your trusted resource for the latest and greatest in public health and hygiene, where we will tackle topics like hand hygiene, best practices in school health, developing an effective hygiene program, and more!

 Today we're going to talk about hand hygiene in K-12 schools and how exactly educators can get back to in-person learning safely.We are joined by Patrick Burke, the sales manager for K-12 schools here at Meritech, and Robert Kania from Education Safety Solutions.
 You can listen to the podcast using the media player or read the podcast transcript below:

-Podcast Transcript: Hand Hygiene in K-12 Schools
+Podcast Transcript: Handwashing & Hand Hygiene Education in K-12 Schools

 Joe: Hello, and thank you for joining us for another episode of The Wash, your trusted resource for the latest in public health and hygiene.
 This podcast is brought to you by Meritech, the leader in automated hygiene technology.
 I'm your host, Joe Johnson.
 Earlier this month, we discussed early childhood education.
 So now, today we're going to talk about hand hygiene in K-12 schools and how we can get back to in-person learning safely.
 I'm joined by Patrick Burke, the sales manager for k-12 education here at Meritech, and Robert Kenia from Education Safety Solutions.